tito/pymt/doc/sources/index.rst

 ================================

 PyMT is an open source library for developing multi-touch applications.
-It is completely cross platform (Linux/OSX/Win) and released under the terms of the GNU LGPL.
+It is completely cross-platform (Linux/OSX/Win) and released under the terms of the GNU LGPL.

 It comes with native support for many multi-touch input devices, a growing